Ensuring Food Safety for a Growing Population

 Who is the course for?

-This course is open to all, and will cover techniques and research being applied and developed to improve food safety and is aimed at learners at postgraduate level.
+This course covers techniques and research being applied and developed to improve food safety.
+The course is open to all, but aimed at learners at postgraduate level.

 Do you know someone who’d love this course?
 Tell them about it...